panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 }
 ```

-C. *Consume* the context inside of the components that are wrapped in a context provider:
+C. *Consume* the context inside of the components that are wrapped, no matter how deep, in a context provider:

 ```jsx
 import { useContext } from 'react';